jasonm23/TDD-deck/PITCHME.md

 ---

-When we fake objects we don't have to worry about a host of issues...
+When we fake objects we don't have to worry about a host of issues, and neither does our **subject**

 ---